robin-raymond/zax.io/memory-allocation.md

 func final : ()() = {
     value1 : MyType* @          // allocated using the context allocator and
-                                // pointer is `own` implicitly
+                                // pointer is `unique` implicitly
     value2 : MyType* own        // no allocation is performed and the `own`
                                 // pointer points to nothing

-    // ERROR: The `value1` pointer was implicitly `own` and thus cannot transfer
+    // ERROR: The `value1` pointer was implicitly `unique` and thus
-    // ownership to `value2` which is marked explicitly `own`.
-To correct the
+    // cannot transfer ownership to `value2` which is qualified
+    // explicitly `own`.
+To correct the error, mark `value1` as `own`
-    // error, mark `value1` as `own` explicitly to allow ownership transfer. value2 = value1
+    // explicitly to allow ownership transfer.
+    value2 = value1

     printIfValidPointer(value1)     // will print "false"